awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

            └── test
                └── ...

-   You can ignore or delete the :filename:`test` directory and all it contains, we won't be using it for this tutorial.
-You can also delete :filename:`App.java`, since we'll be replacing it with new classes.
+   You can ignore or delete the :file:`test` directory and all it contains, we won't be using it for this tutorial.
+You can also delete :file:`App.java`, since we'll be replacing it with new classes.

 #.
-Edit the project's :filename:`pom.xml` file and add the **aws-java-sdk-simpleworkflow** module to
+Edit the project's :file:`pom.xml` file and add the **aws-java-sdk-simpleworkflow** module to
    it by adding the following section within the :code-xml:`<dependencies>` block.

    .. literalinclude:: snippets/helloswf/pom.xml